-Lot Line - The edge of the street right-of-way in the case of the front of any lot; the property boundary generally opposite the street on which a parcel fronts in the case of the rear of any lot; and the property boundaries in the case of the sides of any lots.
+Lot Line - The edge of the street rightof-way in the case of the front of any lot; the property boundary generally opposite the street on which a parcel fronts in the case of the rear of any lot; and the property boundaries in the case of the sides of any lots.

-Lot Width - The average of the distance between side lot lines.
+Lot Width - The average of the distance between side lot lines as measured at the street right-of-way line and the rear lot line.